Before You Read

 Money.
 For girls from unstable homes, $200-300 for a “massage” was significant.

 Education promises.
-Annie Farmer, recruited at 16, was invited to Epstein’s New Mexico ranch for a “co-ed retreat for prospective college students.”
-She “quickly realized she was the only student present.”
+Annie Farmer, recruited at 16, was invited to Epstein’s New Mexico ranch for what he told her mother would be a retreat with 20 to 25 other students.
+When she arrived, she was the only one there — just her, Epstein, and Maxwell.
+(ABC News)

 Mentorship.
 For girls lacking stable parental figures, Epstein offered attention, guidance, apparent care.